harness/developer-hub/docs/platform/pipelines/allow-public-access-to-executions.md

 :::

 Harness provides an option to allow public access to pipeline executions.
-When you activate this setting, pipeline executions for pipelines marked for public view will be accessible without the need to sign in to Harness.
-You can then mark your pipelines for public view and share pipeline execution URLs.
+When you activate this setting, you can then set your pipelines to public view.
+Pipeline executions for pipelines marked for public view will be accessible without the need to sign in to Harness.
+You can then share pipeline execution URLs.

 :::info note

-When you mark your pipelines for public view, you will have access to console logs for the pipeline steps.
+When you mark your pipelines for public view, console logs for the pipeline steps will also be available.

 :::